 - weight loss that is not easy to explain

 In the U.S., doctors are now able to diagnose and successfully treat lung cancers at early stages in both males and females.
-People who receive treatment for lung cancer at an early stage have a better chance of living longer.
+People who receive treatment for lung cancer at an early stage have a

 To look for signs of lung cancer, a doctor may start by asking about a person’s general health and any symptoms.
 The doctor may then perform a physical examination and a spirometry test.
 In this test, the doctor asks the person to breathe into a small device called a spirometer, which can help diagnose lung problems.